Diet of Speyer (1526)

 The Diet of Speyer or the Diet of Spires (sometimes referred to as Speyer I) was an Imperial Diet of the Holy Roman Empire in 1526 in the Imperial City of Speyer in present-day Germany.
-The Diet's ambiguous edict resulted in a temporary suspension of the Edict of Worms and aided the expansion of Protestantism.
+The Diet's edict, in summary, denoted the consensus that an agreement regarding the Diet of Worms could not be obtained, and that each city and territory was independent from the authority of the empire, resulted in a temporary suspension of the Edict of Worms and aided the expansion of Protestantism.
 Those results were repudiated in the Diet of Speyer (1529).

 Cause

 As the reform movement advanced, the execution of the Edict of Worms (1521), an edict by Charles V outlawing Martin Luther and all his writings with death sentences and confiscatory penalties for anyone, such as a printer, who was found with them in their possession, became less and less practicable.
 Attempts had been made to enforce the Edict of Worms by two Diets of Nuremberg in 1522 and 1524, but both failed.
 That was also manifest at the imperial Diet of Speyer, held in the summer of 1526.
 Although the Holy Roman Emperor, Charles V, had originally intended to attend this meeting, commitments in the rest of his territories forced him to cancel his visit.
 Instead, the Diet was held under Archduke Ferdinand I of Austria in the name of his older brother, the Emperor.
 Ferdinand was instructed to bring both sides together.

 The Protestant princes dared for the first time to profess their faith and were greatly strengthened by the delegates of the Imperial cities in which the Reformation had made great progress.
 Both the threatening invasion of the Ottoman Empire and the quarrel of the Emperor with the Pope favoured the Protestant cause and inclined the Catholic majority to forbearance.

 The buildup to the Diet was also marked by the gradual emergence of various groupings of princes along the lines of religion.
 Most notably, John, Elector of Saxony and Philip of Hesse formed a League at Gotha, which they then concluded at Torgau in February 1526, thus forming the League of Torgau.